 The Social and Ethics Committee is set up in accordance with section 72 of the Companies Act.
-Its main function is to assist the Board in overseeing social, ethical and environmental matters and to monitor the Company's performance as a responsible corporate citizen.
+Its main function is to assist the Board in overseeing social, ethical and environmental matters and to monitor the group's performance as a responsible corporate citizen.
 The Board considers that the importance of a strong ethical framework in the context of current South African political and economic issues cannot be underestimated.
-The social responsibility and related duties of the Company, including its impact on the environment are equally important.
-It is incumbent on all directors, management and employees to uphold the Company's value system on an ongoing basis, and the Board and management are expected to lead by example.
+The social responsibility and related duties of the group, including its impact on the environment are equally important.
+It is incumbent on all directors, management and employees to uphold the group's value system on an ongoing basis, and the Board and management are expected to lead by example.

-The committee comprises Mr PM Jenkins (chairman), Mrs J Edwards, Mr TJW Holden and Mr LR Witbooi.
+The committee comprises Mr PM Jenkins (chairman), Mrs J Edwards, Mr TJW Holden and Mr L Witbooi.
 The committee met formally once during the year under review.
 The committee members engaged regularly outside the structure of the formal meeting, as and when required.
-Consultation with management occurs on a continual basis and implementation of decisions and policies are monitored pro-actively.
+Consultation with management occurs continually and implementation of decisions and policies are monitored proactively.